 Under the new Erasmus+ programm generation an online linguistic support will be offered for the languages German, English, Spanish, French, Italian, Dutch, Portuguese, Bulgarian, Czech, Danish, Greek, Croatian, Hungarian, Polish, Romanian, Slovak, Finnish and Swedish.

 What is the Online Linguistic Support?

 The OLS language assessment is mandatory for all participants to Erasmus+ mobility activities of at least two months (studies/traineeships/EVS volunteering) with one of the following languages as the main language of instruction, work or volunteering: German, English, Spanish, French, Italian and Dutch (with the exception of native speakers).
-Erasmus+ mobility participants must take the assessment twice — before and at the end of their mobility period — in order to monitor their progress in the language of mobility.
+Erasmus+ mobility participants must take the assessment before their mobility period.
 The online assessment assesses participants’ language skills – listening, reading and writing – according to the Common European Framework of Reference for Languages (CEFR).